jakobmoellerdev/octi-sync-server/README.md

 Adjust configuration parameters in `config.yml` where necessary!

-### Inspecting and Recreating The OpenAPI Definitions
+### Inspecting and Recreating The OpenAPI Definitions and Mocks

 #### V1